Keyboard shortcuts

 Configuration

-Do You Need Configuration?
+Do You Need a Config File?

-• You have multiple packages in one repository (monorepo)
+• manage multiple packages (monorepo)

-Single Package with Version Updates
+Single Package

 [[package]]